GraniteBeltWebAndSoftwareSolutions/OpenWeatherMap-App/readme.txt

-Remember to add nodemodules folder (see screenshots) and add
+Remember to add nodemodules folder

+and

 npm init